-The UN Foundation is a proud partner in Our Common Agenda, helping to catalyze research and inputs to the Secretary-General’s report from UN Member States, respected thought leaders, young leaders, activists, and a broad spectrum of civil society and private sector voices.
+Our Common Agenda, the UN Secretary-General’s landmark report presented at the 75th session of the General Assembly, was supported by the United Nations Foundation and a network of partners who helped to catalyze inputs from UN Member States, global thought leaders, young leaders, activists, and a broad spectrum of civil society and private sector voices.